 California Raisins are made for healthy snacking.
-Dried in the warm California sunshine, they come by their sweetness naturally - with no added sugar - plus zero fat, no cholesterol, 9% of your daily fiber and potassium, and 6% of your daily iron (per quarter cup serving).
+Dried in the warm California sunshine, they come by their sweetness naturally with no added sugar - plus zero fat, no cholesterol, 7% of your daily fiber, 6% of your daily potassium, and 4% of your daily iron (per quarter cup serving).
 The ingredient list says it all: Raisins.

 Convenient and portable for an on-the-go lifestyle, they can be stowed in your purse, gym bag, briefcase - even in your desk at the office.
-And, California Raisins are a great value.
-According to the United States Department of Agriculture (USDA), raisins are the most economical dried fruit.6